A note on Morita equivalence to graph inverse semigroups: Morita Equivalence of Graph Inverse Semigroups

 \section{Morita Equivalence of Graph Inverse Semigroups}

-We are interested in determining the collection of inverse semigroups that are Morita equivalent to graph inverse semigroups.
+We want to characterize the inverse semigroups that are Morita equivalent to graph inverse semigroups.
 Costa and Steinberg proved that two graph inverse semigroups are Morita equivalent if and only if the underlying graphs are isomorphic \cite[Corollary 8.5]{SteinbergCosta}.
 This result would seem to imply that one can recover the directed graph $\Gamma$ from any inverse semigroup that is Morita equivalent to the graph inverse semigroup $S(\Gamma)$.
 We start this section by doing just that.
-Given an inverse semigroup $S$ satisfying some additional conditions on the semilattice, we define a directed graph $\Gamma_{S}$ whose vertices are the nonzero $\mathcal{D}$-classes of $S$.
+Given an inverse semigroup $S$ satisfying some additional conditions on the idempotent semilattice, we define a directed graph $\Gamma_{S}$ whose vertices are the nonzero $\mathcal{D}$-classes of $S$.
 When $S$ is Morita equivalent to the inverse semigroup of a directed graph $\Gamma$, $\Gamma_{S}$ is isomorphic to $\Gamma$ (Corollary \ref{cor:uniquegraph}).
-We then use $\Gamma_{S}$ as a tool to characterize those inverse semigroups that are Morita equivalent to graph inverse semigroups (Corollary \ref{cor:MEgraph}).
+We then use $\Gamma_{S}$ as a tool to characterize those inverse semigroups that are Morita equivalent to graph inverse semigroups (Theorem \ref{thm:MEgraph}).

 Let $S$ be an inverse semigroup with $0$.
 Jones and Lawson \cite{LawsonGraph} define $S$ to be a \emph{Perrot inverse semigroup} if it satisfies the following properties:

 \begin{enumerate}

 \item[(P1)] The semilattice of idempotents is unambiguous.